alouche/go-geolib/README.md

 ## About

-Geo functions for Golang apps!
+Geographical functions for Golang apps!

 ## Scope
 Libraries/Functions/Utilities I often require in other projects!